Destruction of cultural heritage during the Gaza war: Archaeological and cultural sites

 Many archaeological sites were damaged during the war, though the full extent is obscured by active conflict.
 On 8 October 2023, researchers found rocket damage at the Roman cemetery of Ard-al-Moharbeen, an archaeological site discovered in 2022.
 The ancient port of Anthedon was completely destroyed.
 Analysis by the Gaza Maritime Archaeology Project of aerial photography established that archaeological sites such as Tell el-Ajjul and Maiuma had sustained damage from airstrikes by November.
 The same month, ICOMOS Palestine reported that the historic Souq Al-Zawiya (a market) had been destroyed by the Israeli Air Force.
-Tell es-Sakan, a Bronze Age settlement south of Gaza City, and Tell Ruqiash, an Iron Age fortified site near Deir al-Balah, were damaged by shelling.
+Tell es-Sakan, a Bronze Age settlement south of Gaza City, and Tell Ruqiash, an Iron Age fortified settlement near Deir al-Balah, were damaged by shelling.

 The Marmara Memorial dedicated to those killed during the 2010 Gaza flotilla raid was demolished by the IDF in November 2023.
 The Hamam al-Sammara bath in the Zeitoun Quarter of the Old City was destroyed in December 2023.
 The Gold Market, also known as the Qissariya Market, was destroyed in December around the same time as the nearby Omari Mosque.
 In July 2024, the Gold Market was further damaged.
 The Shababeek for Contemporary Art had a collection of 20,000 artworks and was destroyed in March 2024 during the siege of the nearby Al-Shifa Hospital.
 On 14 September 2025, the Israeli air force struck a building housing the archives of the École biblique et archéologique française (EBAF) in the Rimal neighborhood of Gaza City.
 Israeli authorities had warned EBAF a few days earlier of is intention; though important artefacts were removed in an emergency operation and most of the collection remained in the building at the time of the attack.

 UNESCO list of affected sites

-The UNESCO summary of 114 verified damaged or destroyed cultural sites identified as of 6 October 2025 is set out below:
+The UNESCO summary of 164 verified damaged or destroyed cultural sites identified as of March 2026 is set out below: